nms377/React-Kanban/README.md

   1. A status of a card that should match the column the card can be found in.
 Columns: "Queue", "In Progress", or "Done".
   1. A "Created by" field.
 This displays the name of the user who created the task.
 This field is automatically completed when a user submits a new card.
   1. An "Assigned to field".
 This should display the name of the person who is currently working on the task.
+  1. A unique identifier to relate the card to a user in the User database by matching their User id.

 #### Creating a new Card
 A form which is used to create a new Card.
 A card is first created with minimal information like: